AymanAlexanRezk/my-reads/README.md

 # MyReads Project
-Implementation of React interactivity to the starter template for the final assessment project for Udacity's React Fundamentals course - Myreads.
+Implementation of React interactivity to the starter template for the final assessment project of Udacity's React Fundamentals course - Myreads.
 All components are tree-structured and functional.

 Three shelves are available: